belveder79/NIUScooterHacking/README.md

 ### Known Issues (v2)

-The rest of the issues is minor actually.
+The rest of the issues are minor actually.

 - Despite using ULP, the ESP32 will wake up periodically and will not be in deep-sleep all the time.
 I think it is somewhat around 15 minutes.
 I weren't able yet to increase this timeout; however, it will go back to sleep again as there is no communication happening;
 - The WIFI is the most power-hungry part still; one can add a "Wifi Off" as a rule to tasmota on boot-up, but that makes the ESP32 unavailable once mounted.
 It's a tradeoff, I rather live with it.